CHAPTERS 24-26

 James stepped over the tangle of cords snaking away from the machinery, and after plugging two of the main ports into the high-voltage sockets, he returned to the scanner and flipped up a small compartment on the nearest end, depressing the button inside.

-The lights in the scanner pulsed to life, and Benson squinted at their sudden intensity.
+The lights in the scanner pulsed to life, and Benson squinted in their sudden intensity.
 Lights on the neural transfer devices flickered as well, waiting for something to read.
 The machine emitted a gentle, expectant hum.

 “So, everything is functional?”
 Benson said

-“I tested everything I could without actually transferring myself,” James said, looking at the ready machine with fondness and anticipation. “—that being the DNA targeting system and the mass-to-energy conversion.”
+“I tested everything I could without transferring myself,” James said, looking at the ready machine with fondness and anticipation. “—that being the DNA targeting system and the mass-to-energy conversion.”
 He lay a hand on the helmet-like contraption inside the scanner. “—as well as the neural transfer devices.
 Everything worked beautifully.
 I was able to improve almost everything from the prototype, which had already worked pretty well in its own right.”

 “Indeed.”
 Benson said.
 “How’s your little test subject doing?”